renzjared/egg-roll/README.md

  * **Level Selector**
     * Upon selecting option `1` (Start Game) from the main menu, the level selector will be displayed.
     * In the main menu, the player is presented with a numbered table of game levels showing the level name, size (`rows` × `columns`), and maximum moves allowed.
     * The player can play a level by (any of the following): entering the number of the level or entering the name of the level
+ * **Persistent Game Leaderboard**
+    * The player will be asked for their name after playing a game level.
+If their score is high enough, their score will be recorded in the leaderboard for that particular level.
+    * The Top 10 scores of each game level is stored in a JSON file.
+This allows for a persistent leaderboard, meaning that the high scores are still available for the next time the game is run.
  * **A Fancier User Interface**
     * The display interface of the game levels itself was also improved.
 For instance, the name of the game level is displayed on the header row.
 Horizontal dividers also separate different sections of the game screen.
  * **Formatted Text Displays**